aehasan/CS125QuizPrepSpring21/week5/quizprep.md

 <br></br>
 How do we format our class names?
 <br></br>
+Do you know the difference between a public variable and a private one?
+<br></br>
+How do we make getters and setters in 125?
+<br></br>

  # Practice Problems
  **I will add solutions after the quiz prep session Monday.**<br>

  1. You are responsible for what your class stores.
+All internal components of your class should be private.
 I will only explain how we interface with it and what we want it to do.
 Create a class called `` BabyDfa ``.
 You will make two methods one called ``insert`` which accepts one int argument either 0 or 1 and is void.
 The other called ``isTrue`` which returns a boolean and takes no arguments.
 If the last two times we called insert the arguments were a 1 followed by a 0 `` isTrue `` should return true, else return false.
 That doesnt make much sense so view the example below.
  Ex:
 ```
 	BabyDfa mu = new BabyDfa();